 A trio of misfits in Victorian London who assist the Doctor in his Eleventh and Twelfth incarnations.
 Since their introduction in "A Good Man Goes to War", they have become very popular, with many fans demanding a spin-off, and Big Finish naturally obliged following Early Bird Cameos from Strax and Vastra in Jago & Litefoot and The Churchill Years respectively, the gang's first appearance together came in the form of a Poorly Disguised Pilot as part of "The Eighth of March", a special release to mark International Women's Day.
-The first series of their spin-off proper will be released in June 2019.
+The first series of their spin-off proper was released in June 2019.

 - Artifact Collection Agency: At the end of "The Crimson Horror", Strax talks of "another one for the vault", implying this trope.

 - Breakout Character: Due to their immense popularity, they eventually get their own spinoff series in June 2019.

 - Expy: Apparently, Sir Arthur Conan Doyle based Holmes and Watson off of Vastra and Jenny.

 - Family of Choice: Vastra, Jenny and Strax's dynamic is that of a family, with Vastra and Jenny being the parents and Strax the child.
 This is especially evident in "The Crimson Horror", where Vastra scolds Strax for acting overexcited and asks he he's been eating too much sherbet.
 Strax acts like a misbehaving child being told off by his mother.

 - The Gay '90s: Post-Demon's Run, all their appearances on screen and off have been restricted to this decade.

 - Lovely Angels: Jenny and Vastra.
 Even better, they're an Official Couple.Vastra: Good evening.
 I'm a lizard woman from the dawn of time, and this is my wife.